elastic/package-registry/README.md

 Each package can contain 2 additional directories:

 * `docs`: Containing documentation files
-* `img`: Contains images for the integrations.
+* `img`: Contains images for the package.

 On the top level each package contains a `manifest.yml` which describes the package and contains meta information about the package.
 A basic manifest file looks as following:

 ```
 name: envoyproxy
-description: This is the envoyproxy integration.
+description: This is the envoyproxy package.
 version: 0.0.2
 ```

-The directory name of a package must be as following: `{integration-name}-{version}`.
+The directory name of a package must be as following: `{package-name}-{version}`.
 This makes it possible to store multiple versions of the same packages in one directory and already indicates the version before reading the manifest file.
 The tar packaged has the name convention with the name but added `.tar.gz` at the end.

 A full example with the directory structure looks as following: